zend-server-plugins/Documentation/UIAPI.md

 ## Intro

-UI extensions allow us to extend the UI by creating additional pages, web services and general functionality.
+UI extensions allow us to extend the Zend Server administration UI by creating additional pages, web services and general functionality.
-Zend Server's UI is build on top of Zend Framework 2 on the server side and AngularJs v1.5.0 on the client side, therefore, knowing these technologies is a great advantage, but don't worry, having basic knowledge in PHP/HTML/JS/CSS and the MVC design pattern is more than enough.
+The UI is build on top of Zend Framework 2 on the server side and, AngularJs v1.5.0 on the client side.
+Therefore, some experience with these technologies could be a great advantage, but don't worry, with basic knowledge in PHP/HTML/JS/CSS and the MVC design pattern, can be good enough.

 ## Getting Started

 ### What is a UI extension

-Zend Server UI is built on top of Zend Framework 2 (ZF2), and in most cases every module represents one ZS section like JobQueue, CodeTracing, etc. A UI extension is a set of (one or more) ZF2 modules that are added to the existing modules and are loaded when the application starts.
-As mentioned before, there's no need to know ZF2, but basic knowledge of MVC is pretty much required to understand the concept.
+Zend Server UI is built on top of Zend Framework 2 (ZF2), and in most cases every module represents one ZS section like JobQueue, CodeTracing, and others.
+A UI extension is a set of (one or more) ZF2 modules that are added to the existing application modules, and are loaded when the application starts.
+As mentioned before, there's no need to be familiar with ZF2, however, basic knowledge of MVC is pretty much required to understand the concept.

+Best way to start writing a new plugin, is by cloning the [Skeleton plugin repository](https://github.com/zend-server-plugins/Skeleton), which is stored on GitHub as well.

 ### Structure

+A Zend Server plugin must have a specific folder structure in order to work properly.
+The files tree must contain configuration files, Zend Server extensions folders, and optionally additional static files like scripts, styles and images.

 A standard ZS plugin folder has the next structure
 ```